Immunometabolism: PI3K-akt

 PI3K mediates the phosphorylation of phosphatidylinositol-(4,5)-bisphosphate (PIP2) into phosphatidylinositol-(3,4,5)-trisphosphate (PIP3).
 PIP3 then serves as a scaffold for other proteins, which contain a pleckstrin homology (PH) domain.
 It can be activated, just like mTOR, through TCR, CD28 and, unlike mTOR, through another costimulatory molecule: Inducible T-cell COStimulator (ICOS).

 The present of PIP3 on a membrane recruits many proteins including phosphoinositide-dependent protein kinase 1 (PDK1), which after its phosphorylation together with mTORC2 activates akt, a serine/threonine kinase.
 As a result akt promotes GLUT1 membrane deposition and akt also inhibits transcription factor forkhead box O (FoxO), whose inactivation acts in synergy with the mTORC2 above mentioned changes.

-LBK1-AMPK
+LKB1-AMPK

-Both LBK1 and AMPK are serine/threonine kinases acting predominantly opposingly to the aforementioned molecules.
-From the two, LBK1's activation is less understood, as it is mainly dependants on cellular localization and on many posttranslational modifications.
-For instance the above-mentioned akt can stimulate LBK1 inhibition through promoting nuclear retention.
-When activated, LBK1 can activate, apart from other targets, AMPK, whose activation leads to mTORC1 destabilization.
+Both LKB1 and AMPK are serine/threonine kinases acting predominantly opposingly to the aforementioned molecules.
+From the two, LKB1's activation is less understood, as it is mainly dependants on cellular localization and on many posttranslational modifications.
+For instance the above-mentioned akt can stimulate LKB1 inhibition through promoting nuclear retention.
+When activated, LKB1 can activate, apart from other targets, AMPK, whose activation leads to mTORC1 destabilization.
 Furthermore, it activates ULK complex, phosphorylates p53 and acetyl-CoA carboxylase (ACC), which promotes autophagy, cell cycle arrest and fatty acids oxidation respectively.
 Since AMPK can also be activated through adenosine monophosphate (AMP) or by glucose insufficiency, it acts as a sensor of starvation and therefore activates many already mentioned catabolic processes, which is in direct contrast with mTOR, which activates myriad of anabolic processes.

+Measurement approaches

+Measurement of immunometabolism spans from bulk assays like extracellular flux analysis to cutting-edge single-cell metabolomics using mass spectrometry and isotope tracing.
+By combining machine learning with live single-cell metabolomics, one can identify distinct metabolic signatures of immune cell subtypes such as macrophage polarization.
+Single-cell analytical approaches can uncover metabolic heterogeneity underlying immune cell activation and plasticity.